Formal category theory in augmented virtual double categories: Yoneda morphisms

-Given a functor $\map F\K\L$ and an object $P \in \L$ consider a locally universal morphism $\map\eps{FP'}P$ from $F$ to $P$ (\defref{universal vertical morphism}).
+Given a functor $\map F\K\L$ and an object $P \in \L$ consider a universal morphism $\map\eps{FP'}P$ from $F$ to $P$ (\defref{universal vertical morphism}).
 Given $A \in \K$ and a (weak) Yoneda morphism $\map{\yon_{FA}}{FA}P$ in $\L$, the following theorem gives conditions ensuring that $\yon_{FA}$ induces a (weak) Yoneda embedding $\map{\yon_A}A{P'}$ in $\K$.
 In \exref{yoneda embedding for small enriched profunctors} below we use this to obtain Yoneda embeddings in the unital virtual double category $\ensProf\V$ of small $\V$"/profunctors (\augexref{2.8}) from those in $\enProf{(\V, \V')}$ (\exref{enriched yoneda embedding summary}).
-We remark that Theorem~4.1 of \cite{Hermida01} allows one to transfer a Yoneda structure (\cite{Street-Walters78}) on a $2$"/category $\L$ along a biadjunction $\map{F \ladj G}\L\K$ with full and faithful unit.
+A related result is Theorem~4.1 of \cite{Hermida01}, which allows one to transfer a Yoneda structure (\cite{Street-Walters78}) on a $2$"/category $\L$ along a biadjunction $\map{F \ladj G}\L\K$ with full and faithful unit.